MilanSkocic/pydatadigitizer/README.rst

 Description
 ================

+.. start_include_in_introduction

-DataDigitizer is a simple graphical tool for digitizing data from images (png, jpeg, tif).
+DataDigitizer is a simple graphical tool for digitizing data from images.

 In terminal enter the following command: